-- Provide incentives for private commercial property owners on the Route 20 Corridor to incorporate site elements conducive to transit ridership.
-These could include interior circulation routes for shuttles and some dedicated parking spaces for shuttle riders. - B.2 Evaluate the potential for using a new "back road" or "access road" or other connectivity strategies to keep automobiles from re-entering the Route 20 Corridor when unnecessary.

-- B.3 Use incentives or requirements for new development along the Route 20 Corridor that connect Route 20 to future rail trails in Sudbury in a way that enhances local and regional access.
-This may include leveraging public and private investments for new infrastructure. - B.4 Revisit the Route 20 commuter shuttle and other regional transit programs to determine if it is meeting commuter needs.
+- B.1 Provide incentives for private commercial property owners on the Route 20 Corridor to incorporate site elements conducive to transit ridership.
+These could include interior circulation routes for shuttles and some dedicated parking spaces for shuttle riders. - B.2 Evaluate the potential for using a new "back road," "access road," or other connectivity strategies to keep automobiles from re-entering the Route 20 Corridor when unnecessary. - B.3 Use incentives or requirements for new development along the Route 20 Corridor that connect Route 20 to future rail trails in Sudbury in a way that enhances local and regional access.
+This may include leveraging public and private investments for new infrastructure. - B.4 Revisit the Route 20 commuter shuttle and other regional transit programs to determine if it is meeting commuter needs. - B.5 Work with neighboring communities to manage and coordinate future development along Route 20 to minimize the impact of traffic on mobility.

 144 North Rd Sudbury, MA.
-Source: LoopNet
+Photo credit: LoopNet